grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 # About code examples

+## Notes for C# users

+The language of choice for code examples is C#, however, I made some exception from the typical C# code conventions.

+### Dropping "I" from interface names

+Personally, I am not a big fan of using `ISomething`, so I decided to drop the `I` even though most C# developers expect to see it in interface names.
+I hope you can forgive me this one.

+### Idiomatic C#

+Most of the code in this book is not idiomatic C#.
+I tried to avoid properties, events, and most modern features.
+This is in order to allow users of other languages (especially Java) to benefit from the book.

+### Using underscore in field names

+Some people like it, some not.
+I decided to stick to the convention of putting an underscore (`_`) before a class field name.

 ## Notes for Java users

 The language of choice for code examples is C#.
 That said, I wanted the book to be as technology-agnostic as possible, to allow especially Java programmers to benefit from it.
 I tried using a minimum number of C#-specific features and in several places even made remarks targeted at Java users to make it easier for them.
 Still, there are some things I could not avoid.
 That's why I wrote up a list containing several of the differences between Java and C# that Java users could benefit from knowing when reading the book.